Menu

 Rate card FAQs

-What are the minimum and recommended rates?
+What are the minimum and 3+ year minimum rates?

 What are the working hours per day?

-This depends on which contract you are working under.
+This depends which contract you are working under.
 For features over £30m, your contract will be based on the PACT-BECTU MMP agreement, in which the contracted hours are 11+1 (11 hours work and 1 hour for lunch) for off set crew.

 Productions that do not follow either of these agreements are free to negotiate their own terms with crew members.
 Nevertheless, it is widely agreed that the Art Department is a self scheduling department and traditionally works 9+1 for the rates on the rate card.